https://www.georgialegalreport.com/files/2018/12/Screen-Shot-2018-12-12-at-11.26.28-PM-300x244.png

-Could this violent Carnesville gas station robbery have been prevented, and are justice and compensation available to the victim?
+Could the tragic loss of this young man have been prevented are justice and compensation available to Darius Daniels’ family?

-Was negligent security a factor in this senseless Georgia truck stop shooting?
-Read Our Legal Take below to find out if the victim may have legal avenues for justice and claims for substantial compensation in Georgia.
+Was negligent security a factor in this Lilburn hotel shooting?
+Read Our Legal Take below to find out if Mr. Daniels’ family may have legal avenues for justice and claims for substantial compensation in Georgia.

 Our Legal Take

-Gas station patrons have a right to feel safe and secure while on the premises.
-The Murray Law Firm questions the level of security provided at the property and whether this tragedy may have been prevented.
+Hotel guests have a right to feel safe and secure while on the premises.
+The Murray Law Firm questions the level of security provided at the hotel and whether this tragedy may have been prevented.

-• What security measures, such as clear windows, monitored surveillance cameras, bright lighting, and security patrols, were in place to deter crime and protect Mr. Clay at the time of the shooting?
+• What additional security measures, such as guarded entry, guest screening, bright parking lot lighting, monitored surveillance cameras, and visible security patrols, were implemented to deter crime and protect guests following media reports of prior gun violence on property?

 By law, property owners in Georgia are required to protect all those legally on the premises from any foreseeable harm.
-Should the facts of this matter reveal that the gas station owner failed to provide adequate security, Brodis Clay’s family may seek justice and elect to pursue legal claims for their loss.
+Should the facts of this matter reveal that the motel owner failed to provide adequate security, Darius Daniels’ family may seek justice and elect to pursue legal claims for his wrongful death.

 The Murray Law Firm has recovered millions of dollars for victims of unsafe properties in Georgia, and recently obtained a $29.25 million dollar verdict in Georgia.